I am pleased to be featured in an interview for the July/Aug Issue of ACS Art Magazine.

 “Many of my paintings are based on drawings done on site in the countryside or in the towns etc. I also paint ‘en plein air’ as well as in the studio.”

 Kirstin believes both gallery representation and working independently are important to her.
 This combination has allowed her work to be seen and bought by collectors worldwide.
-Kirstin is currently represented by Saatchi Art Gallery and by Xanadu Art Gallery.
+Kirstin is currently represented by Saatchi Art Gallery.

 Kirstin has been fortunate to exhibit locally and internationally and has had success worldwide with her art being sold to collectors.